peri-source/peri/docs/architecture.rst

 * Many optimizations including local image updates and better FFTs

 On top of the :class:`peri.states.State` class, we add several layers of complexity.
-We feel these levels of complexity help, rather than harm, the development of new image models and allows the flexibility to adapt to new brands and types of microscopes and experimental systems.
+We feel these levels of complexity help, rather than hinder, the development of new image models and allows the flexibility to adapt to new brands and types of microscopes and experimental systems.
 Here we will describe these structures and along the way develop a very simple image model of